 ST Math can support mathematical discourse through:

-Teacher facilitation of ST Math puzzles with a small group or a whole group instruction model typically referred to as Puzzle Talks or ST Math Chats.
+- Teacher facilitation of ST Math puzzles with a small group or a whole group instruction model typically referred to as Puzzle Talks.

-Both Puzzle Talks and ST Math Chats encourage student-to-student discussion around strategies and the mathematics involved in specific puzzles.
+- Puzzle Talks encourage student-to-student discussion around strategies and the mathematics involved in specific puzzles.

 When facilitating a Puzzle Talk, use the annotation tool to pause the animation and provide opportunities for students to make conjectures, discuss problem-solving strategies, and explain and justify their reasoning.
 Consider using game mats, math mats, and facilitation tools to support your classroom discussions.